Zd092718/python-snake-game/README.md

 ```
 python main.py
 ```
 Next step is to relive a classic and try to get the top score!
+If you want to reset the high score, simply open the ```data.txt``` file and change the number to zero.

 Credit to Angela Yu's 100 days of Code course on Udemy